Schinia perminuta (H. Edwards, 1881)

 Western Small Flower Moth

 This species is most likely to be confused with Schinia intermontana with which it flies.
-This species has a larger pale spot on the forewing distal to the reniform spot, and has three pale spots on the central hindwing that are separated by a large black discal spot.
+S. intermontana has a larger pale spot on the forewing distal to the reniform spot, and has three pale spots on the central hindwing that are separated by a large black discal spot.
 Microhelia angelica has a similar hindwing.
 It lacks pale color medial to the reniform spot on the forewing, unlike the pattern in S. perminuta.
 Heliothodes diminutivus also resembles S. perminuta, although some specimens are rosy pink and can be differentiated by this feature.
 Specimens that are more green have a pale spot in the medial cell and a smooth subterminal line unlike S. perminuta.

 This species is usually rare and sporadically distributed in dry canyonlands and grasslands at middle to low elevations east of the Cascades.
 It flies over lithosol.